-Donald Trump really is absolutely non-system candidate that his victory is not obliged to any elite group.
-Among the sponsors of his campaign, there are traditional manufacturers, and globally oriented dotcom and the old military-industrial complex, and financiers on Wall Street, and, of course, his fellow billionaires.
-This once again emphasizes that the understanding of national problems present in all elite groups.
-However, with regard to the controversial president is no national consensus, the elite do not believe that it will solve the accumulated problems Trump.
-What are the prospects 45-th American president we asked Dmitriya Saymsa, president of the Center of national interests, the United States.
+Donald Trump is really an absolutely unsystematic candidate who does not owe his victory to any elite group.
+Among the sponsors of his campaign are traditional industrialists, and globally oriented dotcoms, and the old MIC, and financiers from Wall Street, and, of course, his billionaire friends.
+This once again underscores that understanding of national problems is present in all elite groups.
+However, with regard to the ambiguous president, there is no national consensus, the elites do not believe that Trump will solve the accumulated problems.
+What are the perspectives of the 45 US president we asked Dmitry Simes, president of the Center for National Interests, USA.

 - And the strength and invulnerability Trump consists precisely in the fact that from a political point of view, he had no base of support.
 Although he had a great connection, and we can not say that it came out of nowhere, because he was a very successful businessman, he has established himself as a television person.
 Trump won the Republican race, precisely because he was not orthodox, and because it is not supported by the traditional republican elites.
 And it helped him to sound very different than all the other candidates, and this attracted a voter in the year when everyone wanted change.

-On the other hand, at a time when he needs to control, it appears that a significant portion of the business elite, many of the Republicans in Congress, they are not loyal to him.
-Not that they are against him, he is the president of the republic, and they need it.
-But it was not their man.
+On the other hand, now, when he needs to be governed, it turns out that a significant part of the business elite, a significant part of the Republicans in the congress, they are not loyal to him.
+Not that they are against him, he is a republican president, and they need it.
+But this is not their man.
 He really managed to make himself as a politician.
-But it is clear that it supports what I would call non-traditional force in the Republican Party.
-Perhaps primitive name them all populists, because many of them went out of business.
-But these are people who are tired of the direction in which the United States came with both parties: both with Republicans and Democrats.
-These are people who want serious change and who had a feeling that the administration change to each other, but the direction of development of the country, in general, remains the same, it remains - in the direction of the abyss.
+But it is obvious that he is supported by what I would call an unconventional force in the Republican Party.
+Probably, it is primitive to call them all populists, because many of them left the business.
+But these are people who are tired of the direction in which the United States went with both parties: both Republicans and Democrats.
+These are people who want serious changes and who had a feeling that the administration is changing each other, but the direction of the country's development, in general, remains the same, remains - in the direction of the abyss.

-These are the people who are fed up with the internal politics of multiculturalism and constant praise of diversity (diversity), and not only at the level of abstract slogans but also the practical politics.
-At whom the feeling that some people pay taxes, and these taxes other people enjoy.
-At whom the feeling that the country was racial discrimination contrary, this time against the whites, and to some extent against the Asians.
-A small number of these people, they say, are the business captains.
-But many of them are successful businessmen above average.
-This is a significant part of, I would say, small and medium entrepreneurs associated with the Republican Party.
-I think they could be called elite (except for the elite only some small group of plutocrats).
-This is quite elite.
+These are people who are bored with multiculturalism and constant praise for diversity in their domestic politics, not only at the level of abstract slogans, but also in practical politics.
+They have a feeling that some people pay taxes, while other people use these taxes.
+They had a feeling that in the country there was a racial discrimination on the contrary, this time against the Whites and to some extent against the Asians.
+A small number of these people, they say, are business captains.
+But very many of them are successful businessmen above the average level.
+This is a significant part, I would say, of medium and small entrepreneurs associated with the Republican Party.
+I think they can be called an elite (if you do not consider only a small group of plutocrats to be an elite).
+This is quite an elite.

 - That is, there are differences with respect to Trump within the Republican Party?